okta/okta-sdk-dotnet/docs/SchemaApi.md

 Update the default Group Schema

-Updates, adds or removes one or more custom Group Profile properties in the schema
+Updates the default group schema.
+This updates, adds, or removes one or more custom Group Profile properties in the schema.

 ### Example
 ```csharp